ernestshh/SC1015_MiniProject/README.md

 - Random Forest Classifier

+## Evaluation Metrics

+To evaluate the performance of our models, we used:

+- **Root Mean Squared Error (RMSE)**: Measures the average magnitude of prediction errors in the same unit as the target variable.
+Lower RMSE indicates better fit.
+- **R² Score (Explained Variance)**: Indicates how much of the variation in resale prices can be explained by the model.
+Ranges from 0 to 1.
+- **Precision, Recall, and F1 Score** (for classification): Used to assess the ability of the classifier to correctly identify whether a resale price is “fair” or “unfair”.

 ## Conclusion
 - We were able to develop a predictive model for HDB Resale prices using a Random Forest Regression model which performed significantly better than Multivariate Linear Regression
 - We then successfully implemented a Random Forest Classification model that assessed the fairness of our price predictions